In this piece · 5 sections

 RealSiteWorth should treat local-domain value as a name-quality and market-depth adjustment.
 If the site also has rankings, reviews, traffic, leads, or revenue, those belong in the operating-business valuation, not in the bare-name premium.

-How this becomes a RealSiteWorth silo
+How this becomes a RealSiteWorth guide series

 This local-search cluster should feed the existing domain appraisal tool first.
 The user enters the domain, gets the baseline range, then the memo can explain whether the name has local-intent support.